dugajean/oop-nonces/README.md

 ###### Extensibility

-* [x] Concrete implementations for nonces are easy to make by inheriting from `Nonce`.
+* [x] Concrete type implementations for nonces are easy to make by inheriting from `Nonce`.
-* [x] Types must implement the `get()` method in order to output their respective "nonce-d" data.
+* [x] Types must implement the `get()` method in order to output their respective nonce attached data.
+Nothing else is required.
-* [x] Composer PSR-4 implementation allows for easy access of each component within the package.
+* [x] The PSR-4 configuration allows for easy access of each component within the package.

 This whole implementation results in a package which is open for extension without needing to touch the core.